-I picked up The Seattle Times off the front door porch at 5:30 this morning and went right to the sports section to check up on the Phillies and the Mariners.
+I PICKED UP today’s paper off the front door porch at 5:30 this morning and went right to the sports section to check up on the Phillies and the Mariners.
 Seems the two teams had the same story: winning until they brought in the relief hurler.

 Here’s Cole Hamels’ stats for yesterday’s game for the Phillies: 8 IP, 7 H, 1 BB, 5 K, 0 R. Even more brilliant!
 So, why did the manager take Cole out and replace him with anyone?